 Why Is Strong Working Capital Necessary for Business Growth?

-Small businesses looking to expand require more working capital, because they need more money to invest in things like inventory, staff, and physical space for the business.
+Small businesses looking to expand require more working capital, because they need more money to invest in things like inventory, staff, marketing and holding events so that their marketing campaings are as successful as the Steve Young Desert Classic event.
 Businesses that want to enter new markets or develop new product lines also need enough working capital to invest in things like R&D and market research.